canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/architecture_business_reqs.md

 ### Disaster Recovery Strategies

 Is a disaster recovery (DR) strategy defined for this architecture?
-What is the expected recovery path if the event that components of the architecture are accidentally deleted?
+What is the expected recovery path in the event that components of the architecture are accidentally deleted?
 What is the backup strategy?
 Is there a process to validate the backups are working?
 Reminder: Snapshots are not backups (they don't quiesce stateful and memory bound services).

 ### Performance Monitoring (APM)

 Is application performance monitoring required?
-If there are multiple infrastructure layers (IaaS, PaaS, App) then an APM can be very helpful to isolate which layer/team of the infra is responsible.
+If there are multiple infrastructure layers (IaaS, PaaS, App) then an APM can be very helpful to isolate which team / layer of the infra is responsible.
 Are there end user performance SLAs in play that need to be accounted for?

 ### Support and Service Levels

 Are there specific service availability levels which have to be maintained?
 Who is responsible for supporting the operations?
 Is there a vendor provided support contract in play?
 What components are under vendor support and which are the responsibility of the internal operations team?

 ### Change Management